jlferrin/docker_tools/README.md

 # docker_tools
 Tools for use on docker

-- drinfo.py: Tool to get info from a remote docker regisry
+- drinfo.py: Tool to get info from a remote docker registry API, tested with RHEL docker-distribution

 TODO: